jruby/warbler/README.txt

 === Web.xml

-Java web applications are configured mainly through this file, and Warbler creates a suitable default file for you for use with the bundled Goldspike bits.
+Java web applications are configured mainly through this file, and Warbler creates a suitable default file for you for use.
 However, if you need to customize it in any way, you have two options.

 1. If you just want a static web.xml file whose contents you manually control, you may copy the one generated for you in <tt>tmp/war/WEB-INF/web.xml</tt> to <tt>config/web.xml</tt>.
 It will be copied into the webapp for you.
 2. If you want to inject some dynamic information into the file, copy the <tt>WARBLER_HOME/web.xml.erb</tt> to <tt>config/web.xml.erb</tt>.
 Its contents will be evaluated for you and put in the webapp.
 Note that you can also pass arbitrary properties to the ERb template by setting <tt>config.webxml.customkey</tt> values in your <tt>config/warble.rb</tt> file.